Last updated on September 1, 2022

 You might be asked to log in using your username and a password.
 Confusingly enough, the password you need to enter is not your Github password.

-Instead, it's your personal access token.
+personal access token.
 This token is used to perform git operations over https in the command line.
 To log in, you can follow this article by Github which has done a great job at explaining how to create a personal access token and log in from your console.

 If you are not prompted for your username and password, your credentials may be cached on your computer.